nx-lr/protea/readme.md

 #### String Interpolation

-All forms of string literals, with exception to inline backslash strings, can enable arbitrary expressions to be embedded.
-Embedded expressions are prefixed using the dollar sign and surrounded with curly brackets.
+All forms of string literals, with exception to inline backslash strings, can enable embedding of arbitrary expressions.
+Embedded expressions are prefixed with the dollar and surrounded by curly brackets.

 If the expression is an identifier or qualified name, then the brackets can be left out.
 Use the `\$` escape sequence if you wish to express the dollar sign itself.